 She has her own beat as time whirls around her.
 I am captivated by her simple strategy.
 In order to catch fresh food, her patience is dynamic.
 She uses her bill to its fullest, all the senses available to her right now through to the beak-end and its alignment to potential or actual prey.
-It is her knowing of body to perfection.
+It is her knowledge of the body to perfection.
 It is her niche and she lives it, dasein-daily.
 (Heidegger)

-“From a sensory ecology perspective a bird is best characterized as “a bill guided by an eye.”
+“From a sensory ecology perspective, a bird is best characterized as “a bill guided by an eye.”
 (GR Martin 2017).

 At the weir, there’s a dialectic underway.
-There’s cacophony and whisper, the smash of a river rolling over man-made edifice and then, little streams pulsing through rocks to shingle hemlines around willow islands.
-There are plastic sheets and childrens cars and balls and other city objects tangled in the wash-through.
+There are cacophony and whisper, the smash of a river rolling over man-made edifice and then, little streams pulsing through rocks to shingle hemlines around willow islands.
+There are plastic sheets and children’s cars and balls and other city objects tangled in the wash-through.
 Tweavelets weave monofilaments of polymers as well as duff.
 We leave our marks in anti-fluministic ways.
 And yet little egret is fluministic in her devotion.
 Her binocular eyes are wide open, and key is alignment to a potential, the beak and beyond, like a snooker player staring down a fine-crafted cue to an imaginary, glinting ball ready for a pocket.

 She is patient.
 Patience is a verb.
 It is not incapacity.
 It is not nothing.
 Neither is it death.
 It is keeping the opposite alive.
 Senses are alert to the main chance not yet happened, deep in the flows ahead.
 The process of patience requires imagining ~ the vision of seeing in advance the potential and most efficient main chance in space and time.
 Imagine all the little fishes…

 In the slowness of the canal, there are potential fish in the shallows old man heron can skewer with his face-spear.
 But he has to remember and imagine what he is looking for.
 He has to find the best spot to find the right fish.
 He’s devoted to it.
 Watch him!
-This is his dasein-daily, a primal nature of ‘being’, simultaneously engaging with this world.
+This is his dasein-daily, primal nature of ‘being’, simultaneously engaging with this world.
 After a while, it’s time to move on and he seeks to fly upstream to a better spot (with such elegance).
 How do better things come, were it not for this vision inside his head for a better spot, and a compulsion to fly there, freely?
 He imagines what he is looking for ~ all the little fishes ~ then goes to find them.
 It is an essential part of his act of patience in survival.

 Patience is not simply the ability to wait.
 One has to be observant, present.
 It requires memory and imagination.
-It requires beyond-perspective.
+It requires a beyond-perspective.
 There are multiple things going on.
-Patience can even be endurance, a painful dasein-daily, for a richer state of being in the longer run (pati – latin, to suffer).
+Patience can even be endurance, a painful dasein-daily, for a richer state of being in the longer run (pati – Latin, to suffer).
 If we are never tested, how do we know ourselves fully?
 Right now, heron and little egret own a deliberate sense of expansive perspective on the scale of things in life.
 Hunting fish is patientism- what I do now has consequences – I am fed and the fish is dead.
 The efforts may pay off in results, a full belly.
-But I am also patient in observation, presence and hunger; a virtue, but with great reward (given abundance due to me).
+But I am also patient in observation, presence, and hunger; a virtue, but with great reward (given abundance due to me).
 Heron and little egret are applying themselves, in duty and with hope, within and without, to the ever dynamic flow of interconnected life.